supabase/setup-cli/README.md

     with:
       version: latest
   - run: supabase db start
+  # Optionally connect to the database using psql
+  - run: psql 'postgres://postgres:postgres@localhost:54322/postgres' -c ''
 ```

 Since Supabase CLI relies on Docker Engine API, additional setup may be required